-Her aim: to support young people, artists and community groups across the region to connect with new opportunities and achieve their full potential.
+Her aim: to support organisations, artists, community groups and young people across the region to connect with new opportunities and achieve their ambitions.

-Working with the East Midlands Caribbean Carnival Arts Network (EMCCAN) across a range of touring, artist development and education projects; she was able to support the organisation in reaching new audiences and artists in reaching new heights.
+Working with the East Midlands Caribbean Carnival Arts Network (EMCCAN) across a range of touring, artist development and education projects; she was able to support the organisation in realising new opportunities and reaching new audiences, and support artists to reach new heights with their practice.

-The second as Creative Producer with The Spark Arts for Children; an exciting opportunity to build a new four-year programme pushing to make theatre for children and young people more representative of the world we live in today through a series of artist development, commissioning and producing opportunities.
+Today, Tara dedicates the majority of her time to her role of Creative Producer with The Spark Arts for Children.
+An exciting opportunity to deliver a four-year programme striving to make performance for children and young people more representative of the world we live in today through a series of national artist development, commissioning, producing and advocacy opportunities.

-Outside of these roles she continues to support a number of artists and organisations to ensure they continue offering real, life changing opportunities to young people in and around the East Midlands.
-A large part of this is being on the advisory board of Baby People; a social enterprise company that uses art and culture to promote community development and support the needs of the most deprived in our communities.
+Outside of this, she continues to support a number of artists and organisations to ensure they continue offering real, life changing opportunities to young people in and around the East Midlands and takes on any opportunity to enjoy her first love; dance.
+To date this has included supporting artists such as De-Napoli Clarke on his Arts Council England funded ‘The DANCIVAL’ in Leeds and Lewis Hunter and his award winning carnival arts troupe ‘Inspire Urself’ in Nottingham.
+Tara is also on the advisory board of Baby People; an organisation that uses art and culture to promote community development and support the needs of the most deprived in our communities.

-For as long as she can remember, Tara has been interested in and passionate about all areas of equality, diversity and inclusion; particularly representation and unconscious bias.
+For as long as she can remember, Tara has been passionate about all areas of equality, diversity and inclusion; more recently this has focused around representation and unconscious bias.
 She has spent a great deal of time researching and discussing these topics and continues to do so today both professionally and personally.

-Over the years Tara has been lucky to receive mentoring and support from leaders in the arts and culture sector such as; Pawlet Brookes, Chief Executive and Artistic Director of Serendipity; Donna Fox, Chief Executive of EMCCAN; Hannah Fox, Project Director of Derby Silk Mill, to name just a few.
+Over the years Tara has been lucky to receive mentoring and support from leaders in the arts and culture sector such as; Jenny Williams, Executive Producer and Founder of Take the Space, Tony Reekie, Executive Director of Catherine Wheels Theatre Company and International Programmer for children’s work, Pawlet Brookes, Chief Executive and Artistic Director of Serendipity, and Hannah Fox, Project Director of Derby Silk Mill to name just a few.
 It’s thanks to people like this that she is able to continue pursuing her passion in the sector.